Introduction

 The Statute Governing The Landlord's Obligation to Provide Adequate Pest Control: Fla.
 Stat. s.
 83.51(2)(a)

 Florida Statutes, specifically, Fla.
 Stat. s.
 83.51(2)(a) determines which landlords are responsible for roach extermination.
 Only those landlords who have rented you a a single-family home or duplex and who have not got you to agree to provide for your own pest control, are responsible for evicting the roaches.
-However, you have been properly delegated the obligation of pest control, as allowed by Fla.
+However, if you have been properly delegated the obligation of pest control, as allowed by Fla.
 Stat. s.
 83.51(2)(a), there is a good chance your landlord has no obligation to get rid of the roaches.
 (However, in some circumstances, we have been able to argue just that based on equitable principles, good faith, etc, and by utilizing non-obvious legal arguments).
 This is why it is imperative to understand your lease before you sign it and not to agree to undertake the obligation of keeping the landlord's rental property pest-free.

 Lease Agreement and Tenant's Rights